L'eau de London: luxury perfume brands that capture the city

-Here are the latest luxury scents that have managed to capture London beautifully in a bottle
+Here are the latest London luxury scents that have managed to capture the essence of our city beautifully in a bottle

 However, let's not dwell on that.
 What we're talking about are the prettiest olfactory experiences our great city has to offer.
 There is a whole host of olfactory journeys to be made without ever leaving your house.
 There's a new breed of beauty products, ones that romanticise and that can be spritzed over the body or lit as beacons of London patriotism.
 Read on to find a new favourite.

 Diptyque turned their nasal passages to London's famous Columbia Road flower market.
 Londres (£54) is part of the City Candles Collection, and brings to life the spirit of the famous Sunday morning flower market, when the stalls are in full swing, abundant with freshly picked blooms and lively vintage sellers hawking their wares.